 There are other tools you can find on the internet that can help you to ask the right questions about a health website you find.
 This site, from the National Library of Medicine, can be especially helpful: https://medlineplus.gov/evaluatinghealthinformation.html

 A good and simple tool to use that can help you answer all of these questions is called the CRAAP test*.
-See the video at the top of this page and well as a handout to the left to start applying CRAAP to the sites you find.
+Watch the Evaluating Health Information video as well as a handout to the left to start applying CRAAP to the sites you find.